fadelkora21/allo-nutri-adtc-2026/REPORT.md

 ## 4. Design Decisions

-### 4.1 Base model
+### 4.1 Base Model

 The prototype uses Qwen2.5 1.5B Instruct.

+The GGUF metadata reports an actual parameter count of 1,777,088,000, represented as approximately 1.8B in the submission metadata.

-This model was selected because it offers:
+The model was selected because it offers:

 - a relatively small parameter count;
 - multilingual instruction-following capability;